yorkie/node-hash-array/readme.md

 ### API

 ##### hashArray(src, key)
-Scan a source array `src`, and generate a new object based on passed 2nd argument `key`
+Scan a source array `src`, and generate a new objectbased on 2nd argument `key`, that has below methods.

 ##### .get(key)
 Get value from your hashed array